Hep C

 Ask in advance

-Call your healthcare provider before your next appointment to have the Hep C test added to your lab order.
+Call your healthcare professional before your next appointment to have the Hep C test added to your lab order.

 Be clear about why you want to be tested.
 Download, print, and bring the Doctor Discussion Guide to your appointment, so that you can get your questions answered.